Agent-Centric Relation Graph for Object Visual Navigation: Experiment

-In the first case, when finishing a success episode, VTNet requires 12 steps while ORG and our method require 21 and 17 steps, respectively.
-It indicates that VTNet is more efficient than ORG and our method.
-The main reason is that ORG and our method are relationship-based approaches that require building relationships.
-The visualization clearly shows that the ORG agent and our method are inclined to look around for building the relationships before moving ahead.
-However, VTNet utilizes a visual transformer to provide immediate moving actions.
-In addition, our method takes fewer steps than ORG, showing that our method is more efficient than ORG.
+Compared with VTNet and ORG, VTNet and our method are more efficient than ORG, and in more complex tasks.
+Specifically, our method and ORG are relationship-based approaches and require building relationships.
+The visualization clearly shows that the ORG agent and our method are inclined to look around for building relationships before moving ahead.
+Our method takes fewer steps than ORG, showing that ours is more efficient in building relationships than ORG.
+VTNet relies on the real-time observations and utilizes a visual transformer to provide immediate moving actions.
+When the navigation path is short, VTNet is similar to ours.
+However, when the path is longer and more complex, our agent is more efficient.

-The cases in the second row are in more complex environments with large obstacles in the navigation path.
+To further illustrate the validity of our model and the rationality of feature construction, our separate comparative analysis with VTNet is shown in \cref{fig:casestudy_2}.
+The cases on the left are in more complex environments with obstacles in the navigation path.
 The results show that our method can successfully finish the navigation episode while VTNet cannot achieve it.
 In this case, the agent controlled by the VTNet model is stuck in a deadlock of obstacles and cannot reach the target object.
-The main reason for the failure is that VTNet directly utilizes visual observation to provide moving direction.
+The main reason for the failure is that VTNet directly utilizes visual observation to provide moving direction and cannot perceive the layout relationship between the remaining objects from visual observations.
 In other words, when the target object appears in the observation, the agent would obtain a MovingAhead action from the VTNet model, regardless of the obstacles in the path of moving forward.
-Thus, VTNet is inclined to fail in a complex environment, and our method can reach a higher success rate.
-In conclusion, although our SPL is slightly inferior to the VTNet model, our model can perform better in some complex environments where VTNet cannot.
-In addition, establishing visual representations with reasonable relationships is critical for visual navigation, thus making the control policy more robust.
+Thus, VTNet is inclined to fail in a complex environment, and our method can reach a higher SR. Then the case on the right demonstrates the rationality of our model in building the graph.
+The results show that VTNet fails the task due to incorrect distance perception of the target.
+However, our model can better complete the task because it utilizes the ATDRG module to perceive the distance between the agent and objects.